Onboarding - Benefits Enrollment

 - The dollars you save are from the following payroll taxes: Federal income tax; State income tax (in most cases); and Social Security (FICA) tax.

-- If you do not enroll in PPO 3, you can contribute to the Health Care Flexible Spending Account (FSA); the 2019 limit is $2,700.
+- If you do not enroll in PPO 3, you can contribute to the Health Care Flexible Spending Account (FSA).

 - The Dependent Care Flexible Spending Account (FSA) is designed to pay for the care of children or adults who qualify so that you can work.